Gabriel Arias Player Props: Guardians vs. Twins

 Gabriel Arias At The Plate

-- Arias is hitting .211 with five doubles, four home runs and 13 walks.
+- Arias is batting .208 with five doubles, four home runs and 13 walks.

-- In 53.1% of his games this year (17 of 32), Arias has picked up at least one hit, and in three of those games (9.4%) he recorded multiple hits.

-- In four games this year (12.5%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- Arias has driven in a run in four games this season (12.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.